Dobiasd/FunctionalPlus/README.md

 std::list<std::uint64_t> CollatzSeq(std::uint64_t x);
 ```

 And you want to create an `std::map<std::uint64_t, std::string>` containing string representations of the [Collatz sequences](https://en.wikipedia.org/wiki/Collatz_conjecture) for all numbers below 30.
-You can implement this nicely in a functional way.
+You can implement this nicely in a functional way too.

 ```c++
 #include "FunctionalPlus/FunctionalPlus.h"